 Exclusive distribution strategy

 Exclusive distribution strategy is the contrast to the intensive one.
 This retail distribution holds particular distributors who are obliged to sell products exclusively in certain defined places.
 Exclusive distribution is normally practiced in businesses dealing with luxurious and high-end products.
 Therefore, there’s a correlation between this retail distribution strategy and the brand’s prestige image.
-It targets a niche segment who are well-defined and able to purchase the product, even if it is hard-to-reach.
+It targets a niche segment that is well-defined and able to purchase the product, even if it is hard to reach.
 For example, let’s think about how many BMW outlets where you live.
 1?
 2?
 Or maybe you might have to travel to another city if you wish to purchase a BMW.
 That’s the exclusivity right there.

 Exclusive distribution advantages

 - Keep the firm focused.
 Once having many distribution channels to manage is off from the company’s focus, it can effectively concentrate on other means of increasing the publicity and sale.
 Moreover, the fewer outlets to watch out for, the more effectively the company can take care of its retail distribution.

 - Secure the manufacturer’s finance.
 The ability to stock a large number of products is an attractive trait of exclusive distributors.
 With that being said, the product is readily available to wholesalers and retailers, which increases distribution.
 Furthermore, it’s normal for exclusive distributors to have substantial amounts of money to pay for the products.
 Thus, the manufacturer’s cash situation is enhanced by the payments made by the distributors to stock the product.
 As a result, the manufacturers are risk-free from financial problems thanks to the distributors.
 However, bear in mind that all this is true only when the distributor is ethical, trustworthy, and financially stable.